stanislaw/notes_on_software_engineering/README.md

 ## Documentation

+### The Illusion of Easy Documentation

-- Good documentation is dry and boring.
+Good documentation is dry and boring.
 This can create an illusion that writing good documentation is easy when in fact it is not.

 ### Less prose, more structure